The-Marcy-Lab-School/marcy-curriculum-docs/mod-6-databases/3-creating-tables.md

 {% endhint %}

 ## CREATE TABLE

+Now that we have a database, let's add some tables.

 `CREATE TABLE` defines the structure of a table — its name, what columns it has, what type of data each column stores, and any rules (constraints) that data must follow: